1972 Miami Dolphins season: AFC Divisional Playoffs: vs. Cleveland Browns

-AFC Championship Game: at Steelers
+AFC Championship: at Pittsburgh Steelers

 Because home teams in the playoffs were decided based on a yearly rotation prior to the 1975 postseason, the Dolphins traveled to Pittsburgh for the AFC Championship Game on December 31 despite being undefeated.
 The Steelers, who defeated the Raiders in the previous round via the Immaculate Reception, jumped to an early 7–0 lead when Steelers guard Gerry Mullins recovered Terry Bradshaw's fumble in the end zone.
 In the second quarter, the Steelers defense put the Dolphins in a 4th-and-5 situation at the Pittsburgh 49-yard line.
 However, Miami instead executed a fake punt in which Larry Seiple ran for 37 yards.
-Miami then tied the game after Morrall threw a 9-yard pass to Csonka.
+Miami then tied the game after Morrall threw a nine-yard pass to Csonka.

 The Steelers retook the lead, 10–7, early in the third quarter when Roy Gerela kicked a 14-yard field goal.
 Shortly thereafter, Don Shula replaced Morrall with Griese at quarterback.
-Miami then went on an 80-yard touchdown drive, which featured a 52-yard pass to Paul Warfield and ended with a 2-yard rush by Kiick.
+Miami then went on an 80-yard touchdown drive, which featured a 52-yard pass to Paul Warfield and ended with a two-yard rush by Kiick.
 After Maulty Moore blocked another Gerela field goal attempt, the Dolphins increased their lead to 21–10 following a 49-yard drive capped by another rush by Kiick, this time by 3 yards.
 The Steelers responded with a touchdown drive of their own, ending with a 12-yard pass from Bradshaw to Al Young.
 Although this narrowed the Dolphins lead to 21–17, the Steelers did not score again as the Dolphins intercepted Bradshaw twice in the final minutes of the game.
 Consequently, Miami remained undefeated and advanced to Super Bowl VII.